Iowa ISASP Grade 4 Math Free Worksheets: Printable PDF Practice for Algebra, Geometry & Data

 There is a particular kind of growth that happens in fourth-grade math, and it is less about difficulty than about scale.
 A third grader multiplies; a fourth grader multiplies a three-digit number by a one-digit number and keeps every place straight.
 A third grader divides into clean answers; a fourth grader divides and then has to decide what the remainder is telling them.
 Fractions become quantities — things you compare, add, and multiply by a whole number.
 Decimals enter the picture.
 The math has not become a different subject; it has simply gotten bigger and more interlocked.

 That interlocking is what makes the year foundational.
-Multiplicative comparison is the idea that unlocks multi-step word problems.
+Multiplicative comparison is the idea that open ups multi-step word problems.
 Factors and multiples lay groundwork for the fraction work ahead.
 A child in Des Moines or Iowa City who gets comfortable with place value early is quietly setting up the decimal work that arrives later in the year.
 Because the pieces depend on one another, a regular practice rhythm does more good in fourth grade than it ever did before.

 These 43 worksheets are made to support that rhythm.
 From Cedar Rapids to Davenport, each one takes a single skill and gives a student real room to practice it.